 Treatment of pronator teres syndrome includes limiting activity that produces symptoms.
 NSAIDs, local corticosteroid injections into the tender points of pronator teres, and median nerve decompression surgery have also demonstrated effectiveness.

 Differential diagnosis includes cervical radiculopathy, motor neuron diseases, fibromyalgia, compartment syndrome, brachial plexopathy.
 The different clinical conditions to be considered in the differential diagnosis can be schematically grouped:

-Prognosis of the nerve injury depends on the severity of the injury and the time of repairs.
-Minor laceration with immediate surgical repairs with supportive precautions has the best prognosis and helps in minimizing the associated deformities.
+The prognosis of the nerve injury depends on the severity of the injury and the time of repairs.
+Minor laceration with immediate surgical repairs with supportive precautions has the best prognosis and helps minimize the associated deformities.

 Symptoms of carpal tunnel often resolve six months after the onset of symptoms.
-Prognosis is better the younger the patient.
-Prognosis is worse when there is a bilateral positive Phalen test on an exam.
+Prognosis is better the younger the patient, and prognosis is worse when there is a bilateral positive Phalen test on an exam.
 Most cases of pregnancy-induced carpal tunnel spontaneously resolve after delivery.

 Surgical decompression has a successful outcome in roughly 70 to 90% of cases.
 Most patients note significant improvement at one week and can return to their normal routine two weeks post-operatively.
 However, some patients can take up to a year for a full recovery.